Road

 Defenders of Wildlife

-Wildlife crash data collected between 2010-2022 reported to law enforcement.
+County wildlife crash data collected between 2010-2022 reported to law enforcement.